 The Outer Hebrides are well located in the North Atlantic where there are incredibly consistent swells crashing onto the cliffs and rocks of our shores producing ideal surf conditions.
 The excitement of body boarding or kite surfing in these locations is an awesome experience.

-The beaches at Horgabost, Luskentyre and Scarista are popular with surfers, kite mountain boarding, and blow/wind kartings, the scenery is hard to beat.
-For more information please contact The Western Isles Kite Company on 01851 672707 or email firstname.lastname@example.org
+The beaches at Horgabost, Nisabost, Luskentyre and Scarista are popular with surfers, and blow/wind karting, the scenery is hard to beat.
+Equally if you wish to go at a more sedate pace, pick anyone of them for a leisurely stroll.

 Archery, Abseiling, Kayaking and nature or guided walks can be arranged from the centre.